mlbright/sudoku-norvig-rs/README.md

 I improved Peter Norvig's version slightly by using Python lists instead of dictionaries.
 This turns out not to complicate the code too much while improving performance.

-Then I turned to Go when it was my favorite language.
-This resulted in significantly better performance.
+Then I turned to Go and it resulted in significantly better performance.
+Another really neat repo is [go-sudoku][go-sudoku] by Eli Bendersky.
+His code is much faster than the Norvig Python version, and was faster than this Rust version.
+Then I switched to using the same u16 representation as him to represent squares of the puzzle, and now my version is faster.

-Rust is more performant than Go, although on MacOS this is only true when using the [jemalloc memory allocator][jemalloc].
+(Rust is also more performant than Go, in general.)
-The current version does _not_ use the `jemalloc` allocator, to keep things simple.

 Making a fast Sudoku solver is more complicated than perhaps meets the eye.
 Much has been [written][attractivechaos], and there's a devoted gang of solver nerds that have cut their teeth on this problem, including [the current prime minister of Singapore][singaporepm].